Mirn28/Wazuh-Homelab/README.md

 ^Might replace with a picture from threat model canvas app^

 ### **Context**:
 - This subnet is currently protected by that firewall which has a LAN interface and WAN Interface.
-The WAN got its IP from my home ISP's router so its essentially a part of my network.
+The WAN got its IP from my home ISP's router so its essentially a part of my home network.
 I also have a kali VM that's also running on my home subnet, and I plan to use it to attack the internal subnet that my homelab environment is on.
 - From there I plan to also use Wazuh to initially just detect and see these attacks from the defensive side.
 This where I'll be getting into detection engineering.
 - I eventually plan to harden each of the endpoints on the LAN, and implement preventive controls to deal with those attacks and from there I'll continue to adjust my attacks accordingly.
-- That said, the main goal of this lab is to get better at detection engineering not OffSec, but the skills I develop from the OffSec work will help me to become a better defender.
+- That said, the main goal of this lab is to get better at blue team security, especially in areas like detection engineering and automation, not OffSec.
+But the skills I develop from the OffSec work will help me to become a better defender.